yoanmalie/d8-theming-guide/README.md

 When creating your theme, you have two possibilities.
 You can create a theme…

 1. using **Classy** as base theme.
 This will result in some default classes and markup in your template files (since the template files from **Classy** will be used).
+Of course, you can still override these template files with your own.
 2. without **Classy** as base theme.
 No default markup and classes will be added to the template files.
 This way, you have full control of all the markup and classes.

 In the following example, we have two custom themes.
 The first theme, *Awesome*, uses **Classy** as a base theme.
 The second theme, *Kitten*, doesn't use **Classy** as a base theme.